Don W. Fawcett

-Education
+Early life

 Don Fawcett was born in 1917 on a farm in Iowa, where his father and grandfather had raised purebred sheep and cattle until his father's poor health forced the family to leave the farm and move to Boston, where Fawcett's father managed a successful wool business.
 Fawcett attended high school at the Boston Latin School.
 Upon graduation, he matriculated at Harvard College in 1934, followed by Harvard Medical School in 1938, where he connected with anatomy professor George B. Wislocki.
 "I stole as much time as I could from my course work to do independent research on projects that included studies on the vascular bundles of aquatic mammals, and the amedullary bones of the Florida manatee", he recalled.

 While in college, Fawcett illustrated a book on athletic bandaging that had been written by the football team's physician.
 This may have been his only contribution as an illustrator; his later and more widely popular books were illustrated by Sylvia Collard Keen.
 In the summers, Fawcett worked on Bailey Island off the coast of Maine, where he embalmed and prepared small sharks for sale to colleges for comparative anatomy courses.
 This early interest in anatomy served him well when he trained in surgery at Harvard.
 Fawcett's predominant memory of his clinical training was being on duty in the emergency ward the night of the infamous Cocoanut Grove Nightclub disaster of 1942, which claimed 492 lives in one of the deadliest fires in American history.
 "We had been having a quiet evening when, without advance notice, we received 115 seriously burned patients within an hour and a half.
 Mobilizing all of the off-duty staff that I could reach, I continued on duty for 30 hours doing all I could to relieve the pain and dress the burns of the victims."
 He received his M.D. in 1942.

 Fawcett served as a battalion surgeon and captain in the European Theater of World War II, but, before shipping out, he married Dorothy Secrest Fawcett, his wife for 68 years, who survived him.
-After the war, Fawcett chose for a career in research instead of surgery.
+After the war, Fawcett chose a career in research instead of surgery.
 He returned to Harvard, where he served as an instructor.